48thct2jtnf/P/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build PIVX in Unix.
+Some notes on how to build Phore in Unix.

 Note
 ---------------------
-Always use absolute paths to configure and compile pivx and the dependencies, for example, when specifying the the path of the dependency:
+Always use absolute paths to configure and compile phore and the dependencies, for example, when specifying the the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX